JonthMM/geosoft2-2022/README.md

 ### Topics & content

-The goal of the project in this semester is to develop a web-based machine learning toolkit for land cover classifications based on satellite imagery, which enables an interactive training sample collection to iteratively improve of a model based on the [Area of Applicability]([https://arxiv.org/abs/2005.07939](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13650)).
+The goal of the project in this semester is to develop a web-based machine learning toolkit for land cover classifications based on satellite imagery, which enables an interactive training sample collection to iteratively improve a model based on the [Area of Applicability]([https://arxiv.org/abs/2005.07939](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13650)).
 Your task will not be the development of the methods, but their implementation as a web-based toolkit.
 Detailed information about the goals and deliverables will be communicated along with the invitation to bid at the start of the semester.

 Your presentations and handouts will serve as preparation by discussing several relevant topics that form the technical background of this project task.